 We saved this one for last because it combines 3 of our favorite things; coffee, dogs, and a good cause.
 Muddy Paw Coffee supports local animal shelters and their slogan is “have a cup, save a pup!”
 Both of our pups are rescue dogs, so we’re all about this.
 They’ve got 2 locations; Silver Lake and Eagle Rock.
 Both have private patios, and the Eagle Rock spot has a dog park, too!
 You can also buy some coffee, tea, or other cool stuff from their online store to help support the local, independent charities they contribute to nationwide.

 We hope we’ve given you some cool and fun ideas here to have a great hang with your best friend.
-If there’s anything you know about that we haven’t included, please let us know in the comments.
+If you’ve got some dog-friendly things to do in Los Angeles that we haven’t included, please let us know in the comments.
 We’re always looking for new ideas ourselves!

 More Los Angeles